Serving clients in Fayetteville and all of NW Arkansas

 An important distinction in disability benefits is whether an applicant’s injury is temporary or permanent.

 In order to qualify for temporary disability benefits, an individual must be unable to perform substantial gainful activity for more than 3-days.
-Eligibility for temporary disability benefits starts with a report by a treating physician that details how an applicant is unable to perform substantial work customary for a particular job.
+As your experienced Arkansas disability lawyer will tell you, eligibility for temporary disability benefits starts with a report by a treating physician that details how an applicant is unable to perform substantial work customary for a particular job.